Qatar rejects accusation it sent weapons to Libya

 The three states recalled their ambassadors from Qatar in March, accusing Doha of failing to abide by an accord not to interfere in each others’ affairs.
 Qatar denies the charge.

-In a sign that pressure may be having some effect, the Brotherhood said on Saturday that Qatar had asked seven senior Brotherhood figures to leave the country.
+In a sign that that pressure may be having some effect, the Brotherhood said on Saturday that Qatar had asked seven senior Brotherhood figures to leave the country.
+(Reporting by Amena Bakr, Editing by William Maclean and Andrew Heavens)